dora-team/dora.dev/hugo/content/research/2024/ai-preview/index.md

 We examined the extent to which developers rely on AI for various tasks related to software development.
 The results revealed a significant increase in AI adoption across a range of activities compared to last year's data.

-The majority of respondents reported at least some reliance on AI for tasks like code explanation, documentation, writing code, code optimization, and code explanation.
+The majority of respondents reported at least some reliance on AI for tasks like code explanation, documentation, writing code, and code optimization.
 This suggests a growing acceptance and integration of AI tools into the core activities of software development.

 ### Surfaces of interaction: where AI meets development